BEAST04289/DugTrio/README.md

 - [ ] **Automated Trading:** Connect Phantom Wallet to auto-execute trades if Score > 0.85.
 - [ ] **Fake PNL Detector:** OCR feature to detect photoshopped profit screenshots.
 - [ ] **IP Marketplace:** Frontend for users to trade their high-accuracy sentiment reports.
+- [ ] **More Commands:** Add `/chart <coin>` and `/whale <coin>` for deeper insights.

+> **💡 Have a better idea?** We are open to discussing innovative features beyond this roadmap!
+If you have a cool concept for an AI agent or a new way to use Story Protocol, feel free to open an issue or a PR.
+We love creative contributions!

 ---